 Nelson clerked for the Honorable Jackson L. Kiser, formerly Chief Judge of the Western District of Virginia.

-Nelson serves on the Advisory Board of the Columbus Chapter of the National Association of Women Business Owners (NAWBO).
-He is also a member of The Breathing Association Board of Trustees and serves a member of the Board's Executive Committee.
+Nelson serves on the Board of Trustees of the Columbus Chapter of the National Association of Women Business Owners (NAWBO) Foundation.
+He is also a member of The Breathing Association's Board of Trustees and serves as a member of the Board's Executive Committee.
 Nelson received the 2012 Carrie Nelson Black Award in recognition of his service to the Association.

 Honors & Awards

 - The Best Lawyers in America, Employment Law – Management, 2013-2015

 - The Best Lawyers in America, Labor Law – Management, 2013-2015

 - The Best Lawyers in America, Litigation - Labor & Employment, 2013-2015

 - Carrie Nelson Black Award, The Breathing Association, 2012